SpinningWing Logo

 Torque, Thrust and Induced Velocity

-We first look at torque, thrust and induced velocity.
-These are needed to understand other phenomena like control positions.
-Although it may be counterintuitive at first, torque actually decreases as airspeed increases up to around 60-80 kts.
-In short, this is due to the rotor being engulfed in its downwash at lower speeds, as shown in the second plot.
-To better understand this, read about induced power.
+It may be counterintuitive at first, but torque actually decreases as airspeed increases up to around 60-80 kts.
+In short, this is due to the main rotor being engulfed in its downwash at lower speeds, as shown in the second plot.
+If you want to better understand this, read about induced power.

 Plot of helicopter torque vs. airspeed